Geometric Bogomolov conjecture for abelian varieties and some results for those with some degeneration (with an appendix by Walter Gubler: The minimal dimension of a canonical measure): Introduction

 In the case where $K$ is a number field, namely, in the arithmetic case, this conjecture was solved more than ten years ago, known as a theorem of Zhang:

-\begin{citeTheorem}[Corollary 3 of \cite{zhang2}, arithmetic version of Bogomolov conjecture for abelian varieties] Let $K$ be a number field.
+\begin{citeTheorem}[Corollary 3 in \cite{zhang2}, arithmetic version of Bogomolov conjecture for abelian varieties] Let $K$ be a number field.
 If $X$ is not a torsion subvariety, then there is an $\epsilon > 0$ such that $X (\epsilon ; L)$ is not Zariski dense in $X$. \end{citeTheorem}

 The Bogomolov conjecture is originally a statement concerning the jacobian of a curve and an embedding of the curve, that is, $A$ is a jacobian and $X$ is an embedded curve.
-This is called the Bogomolov conjecture for curves, which is proved by Ullmo in \cite{ullmo} in case that $K$ is a number field at the same time when Zhang proved Theorem~\ref{ABC}.
-The ideas of Ullmo and Zhang are same --- based on the equidistribution theory, which will be recalled later in this introduction.
+It is called the Bogomolov conjecture for curves, and is proved by Ullmo in \cite{ullmo} in case that $K$ is a number field, at the same time when Zhang proved Theorem~\ref{ABC}.
+The ideas of Ullmo and Zhang are same; they are based on equidistribution theory.
+The outline of this argument will be recalled later in this introduction.

 When $K$ is a finitely generated field over $\QQ$, a kind of arithmetic height functions can be defined after a choice of polarizations of $K$, due to Moriwaki \cite{moriwaki5}.
 It is still an arithmetic setting namely, and the Bogomolov conjecture for abelian varieties with respect to the height associated with a big polarization has been proved by Moriwaki himself.
 The classical geometric height is also a kind of Moriwaki's arithmetic height, but it does not arise from a big polarization --- rather a degenerate one.
 Hence we cannot say anything about the geometric version of the conjecture with Moriwaki's theory.